wostzone/echo-dapr/pkg/invoke-http/README.md

 > client -[http]-> client-sidecar -[grpc]-> service sidecar -[http]-> service

-Note: this requires the 'dapr-app-id' metadata field set in the client to the name of the service to invoke:
+Note: this requires the 'dapr-app-id' metadata field set in the client to the name of the service to invoke.

 > req.Header.Add("dapr-app-id", "order-processor")

 When to use: